molily/molily.de/_posts/2019-02-03-testing-angular.md

 </svg>
 </p>

 **White box testing** opens the box, sheds light on the internals and takes measurements by reaching into the box.
-For example, a white box test calls methods that are not necessarily part of the public API, but still technically tangible.
+For example, a white box test may call methods that are not part of the public API, but still technically tangible.
 Then it checks the internal state and expects that it has changed accordingly.

 While both approaches have their value, this guide recommends to **write black box tests whenever possible**.
 You should check what the code does for the user and for other parts of the code.
 For this purpose, it is not relevant how the code looks internally.
 Tests that make assumptions about internals are likely to break in the future when the implementation slightly changes.